Coinmetro Token (XCM) Price Tops $0.64 on Exchanges

-Coinmetro Token (XCM) traded up 0.3% against the US dollar during the 1-day period ending at 14:00 PM ET on December 14th.
-Coinmetro Token has a total market capitalization of $195.23 million and $1,416.90 worth of Coinmetro Token was traded on exchanges in the last 24 hours.
-One Coinmetro Token token can now be purchased for about $0.64 or 0.00003588 BTC on major cryptocurrency exchanges.
-Over the last week, Coinmetro Token has traded up 1.3% against the US dollar.
+Coinmetro Token (XCM) traded 0.3% higher against the US dollar during the 24-hour period ending at 0:00 AM ET on December 14th.
+One Coinmetro Token token can now be bought for approximately $0.64 or 0.00003609 BTC on major exchanges.
+Over the last seven days, Coinmetro Token has traded up 1.4% against the US dollar.
+Coinmetro Token has a total market capitalization of $195.23 million and approximately $3,550.52 worth of Coinmetro Token was traded on exchanges in the last 24 hours.

 - Sourceless (STR) traded up 11.6% against the dollar and now trades at $0.0073 or 0.00000041 BTC.